AllanChain/blog/content/about.md

 During the summer vacation in 2019, Jimmy Jiale and I worked on <https://tg2019303.github.io/> project, asynchonously.
 That's what git should do, I think, and we also sufferred from the conflicts and endless manual merge.
 This may be a project with the most strong influence, partly because it's presented in a form which everyone could understand and appreciate.

+### Arriving at PKU
+Well, that's difficult to say.
+Though I am not in the EESC of PKU, I coded a lot :joy:.

+One thing is worth mentioning: discovering the security hole of PKU campus card system!
+That excited me a lot, and I made use of the BDWM BBS to "imporve my social fame a bit".
+For more information, You can have a look at [That Repo](https://github.com/AllanChain/PKUCard)

 ...To be continued...